Robert Chang

-Robert P. H. Chang is an American materials scientist who served as the president of the Materials Research Society (1989) and as a general secretary and president of the International Union of Materials Research Societies (IUMRS).
-Currently Chang heads the Materials Research Institute at Northwestern University.
-He is a member of advisory boards of the National Institute for Materials Science and of the journal Science and Technology of Advanced Materials.
+Robert P. H. Chang (1941 or 1942 – June 21, 2025) was an American materials scientist who served as the president of the Materials Research Society (1989) and as a general secretary and president of the International Union of Materials Research Societies (IUMRS).
+Latterly, Chang headed the Materials Research Institute at Northwestern University.
+He was a member of advisory boards of the National Institute for Materials Science and of the journal Science and Technology of Advanced Materials.
+Chang died on June 21, 2025, at the age of 83.

 Selected publications

 According to the Google Scholar, Chang has co-authored over 500 articles with over 36,000 citations overall.
 Here are the top cited ones: